-On the surface, everything seems fine: your Pass Days will be refunded and you won’t be charged any cancelation fees.
+On the surface, everything seems fine: your Pass Days will be refunded and you won’t be charged any cancellation fees.

-However, what you won’t get back are the 5 months of wasted time, and since the Inspirato Pass is fundamentally a race against time (trying to book as many vacations as you can within a given period of time), this drops the value of your Pass significantly.
+However, what you won’t get back are the 5 months of wasted time.
+Since the Inspirato Pass is fundamentally a race against time (trying to book as many vacations as you can within a given period of time), this drops the value of your Pass significantly.

 Here’s why: not only will you not be able to get those 5 months back, but you’ll also need to wait another number of months to book your next trip, which means you could very feasibly go a full 12 months (while paying $30,000 in fees out of pocket, plus your $2,500 initiation fee) before using your Pass at all.